Iván Zulueta

-Juan Ricardo Miguel Zulueta Vergarajauregui known as Iván Zulueta (29 September 1943 - 30 December 2009) was a designer and film director.
+Juan Ricardo Miguel Zulueta Vergarajauregui, better known as Iván Zulueta (29 September 1943 – 30 December 2009), was a designer and film director.
 His work spanned different fields such as art designer in movies or music and he was mainly known for writing and directing the film Arrebato (Rapture), and for designing the posters and promotion of Pedro Almodóvar's first movies.

 Biography

 Childhood and early career

 Iván Zulueta was born Juan Ricardo Miguel due to the Russian origin of that name, which was not allowed by anti-communist Franco's Spanish State, in San Sebastián, Basque Country, Spain.
-His family was wealthy: his father’s family had had sugar factories in Cuba for generations.
+His family was wealthy: his father's family had had sugar factories in Cuba for generations.
 His father was a lawyer; even though he combined his job with other activities, such as director of the San Sebastian Film Festival.
 His mother was a painter, even though not professionally.
-Hence, Ivan was surrounded by the arts from an early age.
+Hence, Iván was surrounded by the arts from an early age.

 Zulueta moved to Madrid in 1960 and enrolled in decoration courses.
 At the end of 1963, he was offered the opportunity of traveling in a merchant vessel to New York City.
 There, he enrolled in Arts Students League for studying oil painting and advertising drawing.
 Zulueta discovered pop art, Nouvelle Vague, the New American Cinema and artists such as Jonas Mekas and John Cassavetes.

 Coming back to Madrid in 1964, Zulueta enrolled in the Spanish Cinema School.
 He directed a couple of shorts in 35 mm.
 The first one, called Agata, based on a short story by Edgar Allan Poe.
 And the second one, called Ida y Vuelta (Round Trip), based on a short story by William Jenkins.
 However, he did not get his degree and the School was closed by the Francoist State.
 Zulueta would not be allowed to sign his works until Franco died because of this.

 Pop-art and psychedelic

-In 1968, Jose Luis Borau, his teacher in the Film School, produced a TV show called Ultimo Grito (Latest Trends).
-The anchormen were Jose Maria Inigo and Judy Stephen.
-Ivan Zulueta directed the show.
+In 1968, José Luis Borau, his teacher in the Film School, produced a TV show called Ultimo Grito (Latest Trends).
+The anchormen were José María Íñigo and Judy Stephen.
+Iván Zulueta directed the show.
 The production means and budget were low and therefore among the methodologies employed for this production was to have friends take on the different positions and creative capacities required for its realization.

 In 1969, Un, Dos, Tres, Al Escondite Inglés (Hide and Seek) was produced.
-It was Jose Luis Borau’s first work as a producer of a full-length movie.
+It Borau's first work as a producer of a full-length movie.
 The production was carried the same way as in the TV show Ultimo Grito.
 The film was a musical which made fun of Eurovision contest with a Richard Lester style.
 It was first released in Cannes Film Festival.